NVIDIA/ipyparaview/README.md

 Installation
 ------------
 There are two ways to install ipyparaview, both of which rely on pip.
 The lightweight method is to point pip at the GitHub repo, and then enable the notebook extension (note: this will not enable the extension for Jupyter lab).
 The more fully-featured method is to download a copy of the source code and install from the local version.
-We typically run inside of a conda environment (see optional conda environment setup step in instructions for the full-feature install)
+We typically run inside of a conda environment (see conda setup step in instructions for the full-feature install with conda)

 ## Lightweight quick install